 - ...makes the elements of the generic method clearly visible

 - 1. Decide on ultimate goal

 - 2. Formulate question for the study

 - 3. Characterize the observations sought

 - 4. Design the study

 - 5. Find or create the observation context

 - 6. Observe

 - 7. Analyze observations

 - 8. Interpret results

 - ...provides much detail about setup and raw data

-- perhaps in appendices
+- perhaps in appendices and/or online repositories (open science)

 - ...uses plain, simple language wherever possible

 - ...presents the data analysis in an easy-to-grasp manner

 - using graphical presentation whenever appropriate

 - ...openly discusses strengths and weaknesses of the study

 - threats to internal validity

-- threats to external validity
+- limitations to generalizability

 - ...lists newly found open questions

 - ...summarizes the results in the Abstract

 - rather than just announcing them